Hiahwahnah/book_data_analysis/README.md

 ### Analyze Your Data

-* Use mean() function to find the average rating of all the titles on a scale of 1-5
+* Use .mean() function to find the average rating of all the titles on a scale of 1-5
 * Use .sum() to find the total number of pages in all of the books combined
 * Use .nlargest() to create a new dataframe that shows the 5 titles with the highest number of pages
 * Use .count() function along with .nlargest() function to show the 5 authors with the most titles
-* Use .mean() function along with .nlargest() function to show top 5 genres based on ratings as well as show that information on a graph
+* Use .groupby(), .agg(), and sort_values() functions to identify the top five book genres based on their average rating and total number of reviews, but only considering genres that have at least 100 reviews.

 ### Visualize Your Data